ewerlopes/connectfour/README.md

 ## Features

+  - All the Connect Four rules
+  - State of the art graphics
-  - Two players (red and yellow) on the same computer
+  - Two players (of course) on the same computer
-  - The first player having 4 consecutive chips win
-  - Windows only at this moment
+  - Sound effects

 ## Prerequisites